 Such is the power of fear.
 Fear of a vaccine, fear of GMOs.
 Two million years later we retain the same evolutionary propensity for fear of the new and the unknown, and we also harbour the same immense potential for innovation and exploration.
-Other early humans gave fire a chance and discovered that it kept them warm on cold nights.
-That it provided light on dark nights, and warded off predators and flies.
+Other early humans gave the fire a chance and discovered that it kept them warm on cold nights.
+That it provided light on dark nights and warded off predators and flies.
 In the process of exploration they learned how to sharpen a flint, attach a flint to a piece of wood to create a spear, and create digging tools.
 This led to more effective hunting through weapons, the ability to secure food supplies and in turn the formation of agriculture and civilisation.
 We harnessed mechanical labour of animals, wind and water and the use of fire for smelting, taking us from stone to bronze to iron age, coal, then oil and gas enabling industrial revolution and the lifting of many people out of subsistence living.
 It was the literal flame that ignited an explosion of science and technology.
 Pioneers led the way.

 Who was the first person to discover how to create fire?
 Who thought that cooking hunted meat using fire might be a good idea?
 Imagine how the idea came to them, their curiosity and need to know.
-The first time they sparked a flame with their hands.
+The first time they sparked aflame with their hands.
 Their surprise, awe, and disbelief.
 The consequences of controlled fire were far-reaching.
 By creating calorie-dense foods through cooking, children grew stronger, and our brains grew bigger.
-Early humans also used the smoke from fire to preserve meat.
+Early humans also used the smoke from a fire to preserve meat.
 The hearth provided a social focus, which scientists think aided the development of language.
 Fire enabled us to evolve into the people we are today.

 Just as some core evolutionary tendencies of humans have not changed over time, nor have some of our needs.
 Fire enabled us to gain more nutrition from food, and humans still rely on energy for that purpose.
 But the process of obtaining energy through fossil fuels has come at a cost, as it is driving climate change and harming us through air pollution.
 We need a new fire: fire 2.0; energy-dense and reliable, but clean.

 This leads me to a more similar example to the catalyst of fire: the discovery of how to split the uranium atom.
 Nuclear energy comes from the binding energy that is stored in an atom and holds it together.
 To release the energy, the atom has to be split into smaller atoms.
-In nuclear power stations the heat energy released by this splitting boils water to drive turbines to generate electricity.
+In nuclear power stations, the heat energy released by this splitting boils water to drive turbines to generate electricity.